The Best Skincare Regimen For Sensitive Skin, With Products That Actually Work (For A Change)

 Clay masks can be drying, but are sometimes necessary to de-gunk clogged pores.
 I like Grown Alchemist’s version since it utilizes white clay — the gentlest kind there is — and mixes it with antioxidant-rich wheatgerm and cranberry extract to keep sensitive skin protected from the elements.

-Multitasking products for the win.
 Jordan Samuel Skin Hydrate Facial Serum also acts as a moisturizing mask when mixed with a dollop of the Sensitive Skin Cleanser (below).
-I like to leave this mixture on for 20 minutes when my skin is extra-dry, and it always feels — and looks — soft and dewy afterwards.
+I personally like to leave this mixture on for 20 minutes when my skin is extra-dry, and it always feels — and looks — soft and dewy afterwards.

-Mix this with the above serum for a super-moisturizing 20 minute mask.
+Use this to cleanse at night, then mix with the above serum for a super-moisturizing 20-minute mask.

 Powdered rose quartz and pearl extract work double duty in Poppy and Someday’s dry mask: The fine granules slough away dead skin cells *and* refract light, to leave skin fresh and glowy.
 Since the mask features kaolin clay as well, I love to mix it with Manuka honey for an extra dose of hydration.